aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 The role will fail if a device is not found on CloudVision.
 Any workspace created will be abandoned automatically.

-Devices with `is_deployed: false` set as part of AVD Design inputs will be ignored.
+Devices with `is_deployed: false` set as part of AVD Design inputs are handled according to the `cv_inventory_mode` setting described below.

 It is possible to ignore other missing devices by simply skipping them and continue with the remaining devices.